 Journal of Psychology and Behavioural Therapy (JPBT) published bimonthly, internationally accessible journal which highlights the publication of quality research focusing on Psychology and Behavioural Therapy.
 Journal is envisioned for psychologists, researchers from all related medical disciplines interlinked with psychology to report the results of their original research.

-JPBT publishes several types of articles such as original articles, commentaries, editorials, letters to the editor, review articles, case reports meta-analyses, concept development articles, theoretical integration of ideas, epistemology of social and biological sciences, theory determined empirical research, etc. describing in the fields of psychology and behavioural therapy.
+JPBT publishes several types of articles such as original articles, commentaries, editorials, letters to the editor, review articles, case reports meta-analyses, concept development articles, theoretical integration of ideas, epistemology of social and biological sciences, theory determined empirical research, etc. describing in the fields of psychology and Behavioral therapy.

 All submissions to the JPBT undergo a loyal, supportive, and double-blind peer-review process.
 All articles are immediately available to read and reuse upon publication.
 Articles published in JPBT enables user/ reader/ peer to use the content with clear permission in a way that it can be reused and redistributed as long as the article source is appropriately given credit for non-commercial purpose.